UtilityGenAI

 ⚖️ Verdict

 Here's what I found: For professionals doing migrating from jquery to react, GitHub Copilot is my recommendation.
-Unless you need general use.
+Unless you need An AI video platform for creating professional talking‑head avatar videos..

 Winner:HeyGen